odabrab/snc/Readme.md

   --------------------------------------------------------------------
   -->
 ## INTRODUCTION
+SNC, and socket programming stand as a personal hobby of Marcio Barbado Junior, and as a matter of fact, they also help him as a programmer, researcher and teacher, in his network-related projects.

 As of 2024, Simple Network Communicator (SNC) stands as a didactic project for UNIX Berkeley Sockets in C, Java, and Python as well.
 In all of its versions, the application seeks to be minimal.
 Thus, communication is elegantly implemented in a peer-to-peer fashion.

+SNC lives in a distributed version control network of repos.
+One's able to find its public repos on [GitHub](https://github.com/odabrab/snc) and [SourceForge](https://sourceforge.net/projects/aps-5/) services.

 <!--
   --------------------------------------------------------------------